 But what do you do when you catch a tiger by the tail?
 How do you know when to sell when you have a good profit?

 That’s the riddle that many investors are dealing with now.
-It’s been a great year (Cabot Growth Investor’s Model Portfolio is up more than 35%!) and I know most of you have solid gains in many stocks despite the sharp drop this week in many growth stocks.
+Last year was a great year (Cabot Growth Investor’s Model Portfolio was up 40%!) and I know most of you have solid gains in many growth stocks.
 Now, the question I’m hearing more and more is when to sell winning stocks.

-That’s what my Daily today is about—below are 10 of the soundest rules, tools and principles for how to sell winning stocks.
-The first few will be general ideas, and I’ll drill down to some more specific things to look for that tell you a top could be coming soon.
+That’s what I write about today—below are 10 of the soundest rules, tools and principles for how to sell winning stocks.
+The first few are general ideas, then I drill down to some more specific things to look for that tell you a top could be coming soon.

 10 Ways to Sell Winning Stocks

-- For growth investors, you can mix both these approaches.
+- Growth investors can mix both these approaches.
 I personally like to sell some on the way up (sometimes, if the stock is a very big winner, I might sell two or three batches for partial profits), and then sell my remaining chunk on the way down.
-The reason why I always let the last piece run is that you just never know if the stock you own could just keep running, sometimes for years—I thought Facebook (FB) was cooked a few times since I originally bought it in Cabot Growth Investor in July 2013, but it’s held above its long-term 200-day line (give or take) ever since, allowing us to ride it out.
+The reason why I always let the last piece run is that you just never know if the stock you own will just keep running, sometimes for years—I thought Facebook (FB) was cooked a few times since I originally bought it in Cabot Growth Investor in July 2013, but it’s held above its long-term 200-day line (give or take) ever since, allowing us to ride it out.

 - Also, when selling, focus on the chart and not the fundamentals—the company, in other words, is not the stock.
 The most common question I get when a very strong stock hits the skids is “Isn’t the company still doing fine?”
 Well, sure, but did the company improve its intrinsic value by 150% (or whatever the stock’s run was) during the prior few months?
 No!
 The two are linked, of course, but the stock is the stock and the company is the company.
 Moreover, the stock will usually top out months before the fundamentals do, so if you wait for obvious bad news, you’ll usually be very late.

 - For example, let’s look at two stocks.
-The first is Splunk (SPLK), a Big Data software firm that reported earnings two weeks ago.
+The first is Splunk (SPLK), a Big Data software firm that reported earnings in November.
 Notice how the stock exploded higher after the report and rallied higher a couple of days later—all in all, SPLK rallied 20% in just three days!
 This was a buyable earnings gap, as SPLK was just emerging from a giant two-year consolidation.
+Sure enough, the stock has continued nicely higher since then, despite a tricky market so far in 2018.

-- On the flip side, there’s Square (SQ), which also had a big run recently, rallying a bit more than 30% during the past two weeks before Monday’s plunge.
+- On the flip side, there’s Square (SQ), which has been a growth stock leader of this bull move, and had a massive 30% rally over just a couple of weeks before Thanksgiving.
 However, prior to this rally, the stock had enjoyed a monster move, rallying from a breakout point near 16 in February (and even more from its mid-2016 low near 9!).
-Combined with the recent downdraft, the action raises the odds of an intermediate-term top and is probably a good reason to at least sell some of your shares.
+Combined with the recent downdraft, the action raised the odds of an intermediate-term top—sure enough, SQ plunged after earnings, though it has bounced back with the bull market in recent weeks.
+All told, though, when you see that type of climax action, partial profits are usually a good idea.

 6a.
 A handy way to quantify this is when a stock (a) has been running for at least five or six months without a significant correction, and (b) the stock is at least 70% (for a big-cap leader) to 100% (for a small/mid-cap leader) above its 200-day moving average.